TikalCosmo/Charp/LearnCsharp/Exercises.md

+ #
+ # Exercise 1
- Displaying the sum of two numbers input from the keyboard. declare variable for first number to add declare variable for second number to add declare variable for sum of two numbers promp user read first number from user prompt user read second number from user add numbers display sum
+ ### Displaying the sum of two numbers input from the keyboard.
+ + Declare variable for first number to add
+ + Declare variable for second number to add
+ + Declare variable for sum of two numbers
+ + Promp user
+ + Read first number from user
+ + Prompt user
+ + Read second number from user
+ + Add numbers
+ + Display sum